New Deadly SuperBug “C. Diff”:

 “Reported mortality rates from Clostridium difficile disease in the United States increased from 5.7 per million population in 1999 to 23.7 per million in 2004.
 Increased rates may be due to emergence of a highly virulent strain of C. difficile.”

 Death rates in the UK have also taken an abrupt up-tick.
-According to the UK’s Office for National Statistics, the number of death certificates mentioning C. diff increased by 72 percent from 2005 to 2006.
+According to the UK’s Office for National Statistics, the number of death certificates mentioning C. diff increased by 72 in just one year.

 How is C. Diff Spread?